 5 Steps to Make Those Cell Phone Bytes Less Painful

 We all know the big four cell phone providers — AT&T, Verizon, T-Mobile, and Sprint.
 These companies spend billions on marketing each year.
-Anyone watch the super bowl?
-T-Mobile ran three minutes of commercials, totalling $30 million in ad money.
-That’s a drop in the bucket for a big American wireless company.
-They’re all vying for our business, so playing them against each other — or even going with a smaller provider — could save you a hefty chunk of change each month.
+Anyone watch the Super Bowl?
+T-Mobile ran three minutes of commercials, totaling $30 million in ad money.
+That’s a drop in the bucket for a big wireless company.
+They’re all vying for our business, so playing them against one another — or even going with a smaller provider — could save you a hefty chunk of change each month.
 That, in turn, will snowball into even greater savings over the course of the year.

 1. Know What You Care About Most

 If this is a high priority for you, then try to get a plan with a lot of — maybe even unlimited — data so that you won’t have to worry.
 However, if you have Wi-Fi at home, work, and school, and you download your music and podcasts to your phone’s memory, then you can probably save some money on that data plan.
 Plans like those from Republic Wireless could cost as little as $20 a month if you stick to just one gig of data (approximately 240 songs).
 You know yourself.
-Look at your past monthly bills to see what your usage is like, and get a plan that will reflect this in the most economical way possible.
+Look at your past monthly bills to review your typical usage, and get a plan that will reflect this in the most economical way possible.
 It’s all about balance.

 2. Take Advantage of a Family Plan

 As someone who’s on a plan all by myself, I am very envious of my friends who are still on their family plan.
 Even if their parents make them pay for a portion of the bill, it’s far cheaper than being a loner.
 I purchased a T-Mobile One plan, and I pay $70 per month plus taxes.
 However, if I wanted to go on a plan with my mom, dad, and sister, it would be $160 for all of us combined — including unlimited data.
 That’s $40 per person!